MicrosoftDocs/Hololens/hololens/hololens-core-components.md

 ---
-title: Planning HoloLens 2 implementation in a commercial environment
+title: Planning HoloLens 2 deployment in a commercial environment
 description: Learn about the core needs for deploying and managing HoloLens in enterprise environments, including infrastructure, azure active directory, and mobile device management. ms.prod: hololens ms.sitesec: library